Guilty by a Ruby Necklace

 "Desmond?"

-He didn't clean it up.
-He didn't look at me.
-He walked slowly toward Maeve, staring at the ruby.
+He walked toward Maeve, staring at the ruby.

 "Did you put that on her?"